chaosnative/chaosctl/Usage_interactive.md

 chaosctl supports both interactive and non-interactive(flag based) modes.

-> Only `chaosctl create agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
+> Only `chaosctl connect chaos-delegate` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then chaosctl takes input in an interactive mode.

-### Steps to connect to an chaos delegate
+### Steps to connect to a chaos delegate

 - To setup an account with chaosctl